Technicolor-creamsicle/CP-Script/README.md

 # CP-Script
-# for use for the team that the creator is on or your team would get punished.
+# for use for the cyberpatriot team that the creator is on or your team would get punished.